 Why does it matter that you store cheese without plastic?

-Because it leeches out of the wrapping and into the food.
+Endocrine disturbing chemicals leeches out of plastic wrapping and into your food.
 This is enhanced when the food has a high fat content.
 Like cheese.
-The result is a snack laced with endocrine disturbing chemicals and a bio accumulation of nasty chemicals that impact a long list of autoimmune, allergy and inflammation issues including polycystic ovary syndrome.
+The result is a snack laced with chemicals and a bio accumulation (build up) of nasty chemicals that impact a long list of autoimmune, allergy and inflammation issues including polycystic ovary syndrome.

 While BPA received a lot of press when government regulators finally conceded that they couldn’t deny the evidence anymore, phthalates have proven harder to corner them on.
 While there have been many scientific studies that have proven beyond doubt that this is indeed a problem, there have been industry funded studies that show that immediate (non-bioaccumulative) effects are minimal.
 Human bodies are efficient at flushing out toxins and we can manage quite well with a little intake.
 But of course it’s not the first exposure that causes a problem.

 Need to sort your food storage out?
-Our Cheese Lovers Pack has two small apiwraps – perfect for specialty cheeses – and a medium size, great for a 2-300g cheese like a wedge of parmesan.
-If you need a bigger block of cheddar wrapped up the Kitchen Basics Pack has a small, medium and a large apiwrap ready for all your cheese!
+Our Cheese Lovers Pack has two small apiwraps perfect for specialty cheeses, and a medium size, great for a 300g cheese like a wedge of parmesan.
+If you need a bigger block of cheddar wrapped up the Kitchen Basics Pack has a small, medium and a large apiwrap ready for all your cheese.